Non-Heisenbergian quantum mechanics: Single particle in an external potential

 which is the same as the standard equation except for the last term.
-Therefore, in the momentum representation, the harmonic stationary states are the same as standard ones, while the eigen-energies are given by
+Therefore, in the momentum representation, the stationary states of the harmonic oscillator are the same as the standard ones, while the eigenenergies are given by